OCamlPro/liquidity/docs/liquidity.md

 The `main` function is the default entry point for the contract.
-`let%entry` is the construct used to declare entry points (there is currently only one, but there will be probably more in the future).
+`let%entry` is the construct used to declare entry points (there is currently only one entry point, but there will be probably more in the future).
 Each of the three parameter of an entry point should have its type specified.
 Using the names `parameter`, `storage` and `return` for these three parameters is mandatory. `parameter` and `storage` are the two arguments to the entry, while `return` has the type of its return value.

 A contract always returns a pair `(return, storage)`, where `return` is the return value to the caller, and `storage` is the final state of the